bbenchoff/bbenchoff.github.io/pages/Citicar.md

 ## Part 3, Motors, Motor Controllers, And An Entire Year.

 Wiring up a few switches and a fuse box is easy.
-Very easy, and there's no way it could take an entire year.
+Very easy, and there's no way it could take literal years.
 The motor and controller were another story.

+The original "controller" for the car was a bizarre resistor and contactor design.
+This setup reduced the throttle pedal to a three position switch; the first throttle setting was 24V, the second setting was the full 48V pack with a current-limiting resistor that was actually a gigantic piece of nichrome wire, and the third setting was the full 48V pack.
+This was fed through a main contactor and a forward/reverse contactor from a golf cart.
+My Citicar came with an uninstalled upgrade in the form of a Curtis controller designed for golf carts.

 With the 12V electronics done, the goal was to wire in the motor controller that came with the car and possibly take it down  to [Ocean Beach Cars and Coffee](https://norcalcarculture.com/events/ocean-beach-cars-and-coffee/) on the last Sunday of the month.
 As noted in Part 1, [this car came with a motor controller](/images/Car/Part1/7.png), a **Curtis 1209-5501** rated for 48V / 450A.
 Taking notes from the manual for this controller, I [finished the schematic](/images/Car/Part3/tinysch.png) and wired [the whole thing up](/images/Car/Part3/Batteryboxwired.png).
 Additionally, because I didn't want to deal with the old forward/reverse contactor (it was chooched), I purchased a new F/R contactor off of eBay for $100.